Cavorter/cavort/content/posts/2006-08-16-something-else-i-havent-used-much-lately.md

 ---
 <div class='microid-mailto+http:sha1:9c082b7279db45c316fdc45c8b20ee1a6caecb0b'>

     Something else that I haven't used much lately that is being cut from the budget: World Of Warcraft.
 Given that I haven't logged in this month yet, I'm not particularly surprised.
 The last time my 6 month subscription came up this last spring I was sort of getting back into the swing of things.
-That was pretty short lived, though I did enjoy the bits of <a href="http://www.worldofwarcraft.com/info/underdev/zulgurub.html">Zul'Gurub</a>&nbsp;that I had a chance to see with my old guild.
+That was pretty short lived, though I did enjoy the bits of [Zul'Gurub](http://www.worldofwarcraft.com/info/underdev/zulgurub.html)&nbsp;that I had a chance to see with my old guild.